 You Pocket the Savings

 When you own your solar energy system, all the tax credits, utility company cash rebates, and net metering energy credits go into your pocket.
 Compare that to a lease/PPA, where the solar provider keeps those savings, tax rebates, and energy credits for themselves and gives you only slightly lower utility bills.

 Instant Home Equity

 Take the amount of money a solar array saves you on utility bills over the course of a year—say $600 as a general example—and multiply it by 20—so $12,000 hypothetically speaking.
 That’s about how much your home value increases when you buy a solar energy system.
 So, if you wanted to move, you get higher resale value, plus you’d be able to sell your home without having to find someone willing to take over lease payments.

 When you buy a solar array and elect to finance your system, you’re left with low, fixed monthly payments.
 There are no built-in price escalators like those that come with a lease or PPA.
 And the value increases as the difference between your monthly payments and the rising cost of electricity grows.

 You Pocket the Tax Credits

 Finally, you are entitled to claim several helpful tax deductions each year.
 The federal solar tax incentive program launched in 2005 to encourage the growth of clean energy sources like residential solar.
-As mentioned earlier, 30 percent of the cost of buying and installing a residential solar array can be deducted from your income taxes.
+As mentioned earlier, 26 percent of the cost of buying and installing a residential solar array can be deducted from your income taxes.
 Most solar customers apply the tax credit toward paying off their solar loan.
-Plus, many states also have their own tax incentives in addition to the federal credit.
+Plus, many states also have their own tax incentives in addition to the federal investment tax credit (ITC).
 Search the Database of State Incentives for Renewables & Efficiency (DSIRE) here to find incentives in your area.

 Cons of Owning a Solar System